The Articulation Gap

 Across education and hiring, a consistent pattern is emerging: students are prepared, but not positioned.

-According to the National Association of Colleges and Employers, employers consistently rank communication skills among the most critical — yet most lacking — competencies in early career candidates.
+According to the National Association of Colleges and Employers (NACE, 2024), employers consistently rank communication skills among the most critical — yet most lacking — competencies in early career candidates.

 Similarly, LinkedIn workforce insights show that “soft skills” like communication and self-expression are now primary differentiators in hiring decisions.